What is Grace?

 God’s Riches At Christ’s Expense.

-It is true that when someone accepts the salvation that comes from God through Jesus’ death and resurrection, they are adopted into His family and will be blessed His sharing the abundance or “riches” with us as our inheritance.
-However this is not original language, biblical grace.
+While it is true, when someone accepts the salvation that comes from God through Jesus’ death and resurrection, they are adopted into His family and will be blessed by His sharing of the abundance or “riches” with us as our inheritance.
+However, this is not original language, biblical grace.

 There is a very real disconnect between many biblical Greek and Hebrew words and their use and meaning in the English language and in western society today.
-Some of these words and their attached concepts are cornerstones in a true, correct and healthy relationship with God.
+Some of these words and their attached concepts are cornerstones in a true, correct, and healthy relationship with God.
 These words have a completely different meaning in the original text and context compared to how we define and use them today.
 These words have been co-opted, appropriated or usurped for other uses, purposes and descriptions.
 Grace is one of those words.
-It is of the utmost importance to be correctly handled, transmitted and understood.
-It is a pivotal, key word in coming to a true, salvation with God which ultimately the most important endeavor in this life.
-Grace has a crucial and essential place in God’s plan of drawing us to Him that we might be saved, transformed and sanctified.
-Its’ importance cannot be understated.
+It is of the utmost importance to be correctly handled, transmitted, and understood.
+It is a pivotal, foundational word in coming to a true, salvation with God which ultimately the most important endeavor in this life.
+Grace has a crucial and essential place in God’s plan of drawing us to Him so that we might be saved, transformed, and sanctified.
+Its importance cannot be understated.
 Salvation is God giving us what we don’t deserve.
 His provision is giving us what we need.
 Grace is neither of these.

-One of the necessary undertaking to “Rightly handle the Word of Truth” (2 Tim 2:15) we must understand, correctly and accurately the key words in scripture.
+What is necessary, when undertaking to “Rightly handle the Word of Truth” (2 Tim 2:15) is understanding correctly and accurately the key words in scripture.
 Many words in the Bible are easily translated, with no different shades of meaning from the original language or cultural definition.
 Words such as lake, trees or food are adequately translated with no special “beyond translation” insights or meaning.
-When any language is translated to another there are meanings and concepts that are foreign to those who have not lived it.
-This is why it is so important to grasp what grace really is, what it does, what it doesn’t do and what effect it has on the most important relationship in this life, our relationship with God and the working out of our Zoë life with Him.
+When any language is translated to another, there are meanings and concepts that are foreign to those who have not lived it.
+Therefore it is vitally important to grasp what “grace” really is, what it does, what it doesn’t do as well as the effect it has on the most important relationship in this life, our relationship with God and the working out of our Zoë life with Him.

-Because the meaning of words in daily conversation which are also used in the Bible such as faith or grace have vastly different meaning in the Bible, it’s easy to see why people can miss out on some of the best traits of God’s character and nature when they study the Bible and try to understand how to relate to God and His ways.
-Words used to represent Biblical concepts, have a much narrower range of application and definition versus their cultural counterparts.
+In light of the fact that the meaning of words in daily conversation, which are also used in the Bible such as “faith: or “grace” have vastly different meaning in the Bible, it’s easy to see why people can miss out on some of the best traits of God’s character and nature when they study the Bible and try to understand how to relate to God and His ways.
+Words used to represent Biblical concepts have a much narrower range of application and definition compared to their cultural counterparts.

 Grace in the Dictionary